jonuoha60/iphone/README.md

 - **Calculator App**
   Perform basic arithmetic calculations with a simple and clean iPhone-style calculator interface.

+- **Photos**
+ Takes a real-time photo image that automatically saves to the asset folder.

 - **Weather App**
   Displays weather information in an easy-to-read mobile-inspired UI.